naanprofit/RCKangaroo/README.md

 <b>-max</b>		option to limit max number of operations.
 For example, value 5.5 limits number of operations to 5.5 * 1.15 * sqrt(range), software stops when the limit is reached.

 <b>-tames</b>		filename with tames.
 If file not found, software generates tames (option "-max" is required) and saves them to the file.
 If the file is found, software loads tames to speedup solving.
+<b>-tames128</b>        same as -tames but expects the file to be in base128 format.

 When public key is solved, software displays it and also writes it to "RESULTS.TXT" file.